tc39/proposal-seeded-random/README.md

 It also requires either that the produced value is *suitable* as a seed, which isn't always the case (for many algos, seeds can have 64+ bits), or requires `Math.random()`, when invoked with a seed, to produce a `{val, nextSeed}` pair, instead of just producing the value directly like normal.

-I suspect it's rare to need a single seeded random value; most use-cases for this want a sequence of several values.
-As such, it's worthwhile to make that use-case easier, and JS's iterator protocol conveniently wraps all the state-management up for you and hides it.